bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch2-5-5">2.5.5 Activity - Adding your own properties</h3>
 <!------------------------------------------------------------------------------------------------>

-Now that you have a few properties in your CSS toolbox, let\'s practice using them.
+Now that you have a few properties in your CSS toolbox, let&#39;s practice using them.

 Here is some HTML and CSS, but as you can see the CSS rules have selectors but no properties.
 Check also the corresponding [Codepen](https://codepen.io/w3devcampus/pen/WNozNxK):